exercism/jq/CONTRIBUTING.md

    - the introduction is seen _before_ the exercise is completed, and the about is shown thereafter
 1. edit hints
 1. add links
+1. determine where in the syllabus it goes
+   - what are the prerequisites for this concept?
+1. revisit practice exercises "practices" and "prerequisites"
+   - are we moving practice exercises into this concept?

 The following can be cut-n-pasted into the description of an issue to track progress: